Also known as: close-grip chin-up, close grip chin up, close-grip pull-up, close grip pull up, close-grip chinups

 How to Do Narrow pull ups

-4. Pull to chin: Drive elbows down and back, pull chest toward the bar, focus on squeezing upper back and contracting biceps until chin clears the bar.
+4. Pull to chin: Drive the elbows down and back while lifting the chin over the bar.
+Exhale, lead with the chest and squeeze the upper back and biceps at the top.

-5. Lower with control: Slowly lower to a full hang with a 2–3 second eccentric; control motion, maintain scapular engagement, then reset for the next rep.
+5. Lower with control: Slowly lower to a full hang over 2-3 seconds, maintaining scapular engagement and aligned wrists.
+Reset briefly before starting the next repetition.

 Muscle Groups